 It’s not because ING Direct is about to become a single entity with Capital One.
 It has nothing to do with customer service or account features.
 Honestly, I haven’t used much of either — ING Direct has always been a quiet and tranquil place for my money.
 So, the savings rate is the main reason for the move.

 Ally Bank’s online savings rate and money-market rate are currently the same at 0.95% APY.
 Both rates have consistently matched or beaten the savings rate offered by ING Direct over the years.
 At today’s rates, $10,000 saved at Ally Bank would yield $20 more per year than $10,000 saved at ING Direct.
 Yes, many savers would scoff at a measly $20, but I expect the rate difference between the two online banks to widen once interest rates begin to rise again.
+The more I thought about it, a move to Ally online savings or a money-market account just made sense.

 It’s also good to see that the bank has received solid reviews from customers here on MyBankTracker.
 (Not surprised to see that many reviewers have moved their money in the search for better savings rates.)